Did you know your gut is the starting point of your immune system?

 Here are 5 strategies you can use to help your baby maximise the power of gut health and proper immune system function:

-Tip #1: Start During Pregnancy
+Tip #1: Start During Pregnancy (Or Before If Possible)

-Or prior to conception if possible!
 We now know the lifestyle and diets of both women and men impact the health of their unborn babies.

 It was always thought that at birth, babies had a sterile gastrointestinal tract colonised with microflora, starting at birth from exposure to mum’s skin and genitourinary tract.